VedantDagade/NetflixGPT-Project/PROJECT.md

     email
   );

-  - For Password Validation we use regex /^(?=.*\d)(?=.*[a-z])(?=.*[A-Z])(?=.*[a-zA-Z]).{8,}$/.test(password)
+  - For Password Validation we use regex-:
+       /^(?=.*\d)(?=.*[a-z])(?=.*[A-Z])(?=.*[a-zA-Z]).{8,}$/.test(password)